Layer codes as partially self-correcting quantum memories: Self-correction and quantum memories

 Since $\Delta_n=\Omega(\max(k_n,\log n)) = \omega(f)$, the term $\beta\Delta_n/2$ dominates in the exponent and the result $t^*_\mathrm{mem} = \exp[\Omega(\Delta_{n^*}\beta)]$ follows.
 In particular, $\Delta_n = \Omega(\log n)$ implies $t^*_\mathrm{mem}=\exp(\Omega(\beta^2))$, so the definition of partial self-correction is satisfied. \end{proof}

-As an immediate corollary of Theorem~\ref{thm:partial_self_corr}, by invoking the energy barriers from Ref.~\cite{williamson2023layer} and Theorem~\ref{thm:random_layer_maintext}, we obtain that quantum Tanner layer codes and random layer codes are partially self-correcting; their maximum memory times are $t^*_\mathrm{mem} = \exp(\exp(\Omega(\beta)))$ with cutoff sizes $n^* = \exp(\beta/2)$.
+As a corollary, by invoking the energy barriers from Ref.~\cite{williamson2023layer} and Theorem~\ref{thm:random_layer_maintext}, we obtain that quantum Tanner layer codes and random layer codes are partially self-correcting; their maximum memory times are $t^*_\mathrm{mem} = \exp(\exp(\Omega(\beta)))$ with cutoff sizes $n^* = \exp(\beta/2)$.
+Such long memory times may obviate the need for full self-correction in practice.
+Additionally, Theorem~\ref{thm:partial_self_corr} immediately implies that the codes of Refs.~\cite{portnoy2023localquantumcodessubdivided,lin2024geometricallylocalquantumclassical} are partially self-correcting.

 Conventionally, a quantum memory requires the existence of a computationally efficient decoder~\cite{PhysRevA.91.032303,Brell_2016,QMFT}.
-Thus, we distinguish between (partially) self-correcting systems and (partially) self-correcting \emph{memories} by the efficiency of the decoding algorithm.
-In the proof of Theorem~\ref{thm:partial_self_corr}, we used the energy barrier decoder, which is not necessarily efficient.
-By using the concatenated decoder (or its modified version), we obtain the following stronger result.
+Thus, we distinguish between (partially) self-correcting systems and (partially) self-correcting \emph{memories} by the efficiency of the decoder.
+The proof of Theorem~\ref{thm:partial_self_corr} uses the energy barrier decoder, which is not necessarily efficient.
+Thus, whether the codes in Refs.~\cite{portnoy2023localquantumcodessubdivided,lin2024geometricallylocalquantumclassical} are partially SCQM is still unknown.
+By using the concatenated decoder, we obtain the following stronger result about layer codes.

 \begin{theorem}[informal] Quantum Tanner layer codes and random layer codes are partially SCQM with respect to the concatenated decoder. \end{theorem}